Karim Ahmad Khan: Responses

+Investigations

+US Congress members initiated an investigation in October 2024 to determine whether the allegations influenced the Israeli war crimes charges.
 In November 2024, the ICC governing body announced that Khan would face an external investigation into the claims.
 As a result of the investigation, Khan faced calls to step down from his position as chief prosecutor.
-On 16 May 2025, Khan's office confirmed that he had temporarily stepped aside from his role and was on administrative leave until the investigation by the U.N.'s Office of Internal Oversight Services concluded.
+On 16 May 2025, Khan's office confirmed that he had temporarily stepped aside from his role and was on administrative leave until the investigation by the UN Office of Internal Oversight Services (OIOS) concluded.
 Khan's deputy prosecutors were placed in charge of managing the Office of the Prosecutor in his absence.

-In 28 August 2025, The Guardian reported that another woman had accused Khan of sexual misconduct.
-She alleged that while employed by him during his time as a lawyer, he repeatedly invited her to his home, sat in close proximity, attempted to kiss and touch her, and pressured her to engage in sexual relations.
-Khan's legal representatives denied the allegations.

-In early November 2025, The Guardian published a report alleging that Qatar had hired private intelligence firms to undermine the credibility of Khan’s accuser.
-One of the firms involved was Highgate, a discreet company based in London’s Mayfair district, which led the operation.
-One of the operation's goals was to find links between the alleged victim and Israel.
-The Guardian said the documents it had seen suggested no evidence of a link was found.
-Khan became a target for the US and Israel after issuing arrest warrants for Netanyahu and Gallant.
+OIOS conducted its investigation, and in late March 2026, a panel of three ICC judges prepared a report on the OIOS investigation.
+The OIOS report was not made public.
+OIOS found that the evidence indicated that Khan had engaged in "non-consensual sexual contact" with the alleged victim.
+It said that the investigation had not established misconduct beyond any reasonable doubt, the standard normally used in criminal cases.
+The question of whether to use a criminal or civil evidentiary standard to assess the allegations became controversial.

+Khan's legal team said that the report failed to find evidence of misconduct.
+The panel of judges said that "the investigation was not conclusive enough", but as they had to make a "determination", they stated that, "The Panel is unanimously of the opinion that the factual findings by OIOS do not establish misconduct or breach of duty under the relevant framework."
+The three judges' report was provided to the Assembly of States Parties Bureau, and 15 of the 21 states voted in favour of making an "initial determination" that Khan may have committed "some form of misconduct".
+Four states voted against, while two abstained.

+In June 2026, Khan was suspended over the allegations pending a vote of the Assembly of States Parties on whether to remove him from his role.
+Following this, the British Bar Standards Board imposed an interim suspension on him from practicing.

+Dismissal

+On 24 July 2026, the ICC's 125 member states voted to remove Khan as chief prosecutor of the ICC during a special vote at the headquarters of the United Nations in New York City.
+In a secret ballot, an absolute majority of 82 states found he had committed serious misconduct and serious breach of duty, 13 voted against the move and 15 abstained.
+The UN said that the ICC Assembly would elect his replacement shortly.

 Personal life

 Khan is married to Dato Shyamala Alagendra, a Malaysian lawyer with whom he has two sons.
-He is an Ahmadi.
-Khan is a life member of the Human Rights Institute, International Bar Association, and a founding director of the Peace and Justice Initiative, a Hague-based NGO focused on effective implementation of the Rome Statute of the International Criminal Court at national levels.
+He is an Ahmadi Muslim.
+Khan is a life member of the Human Rights Institute, International Bar Association, and a founding director of the Peace and Justice Initiative, a The Hague-based NGO focused on effective implementation of the Rome Statute of the International Criminal Court at national levels.